lyz-code/blue-book/docs/forgejo.md

 Brought to you by an inclusive community under the umbrella of [Codeberg e.V.](https://forgejo.org/faq/#what-is-codeberg-ev), a democratic non-profit organization, Forgejo can be trusted to be exclusively Free Software.
 It is a ["soft" fork of Gitea](https://codeberg.org/forgejo/forgejo/src/branch/forgejo/CONTRIBUTING/WORKFLOW.md#feature-branches) with a focus on scaling, federation and privacy.

+The forgejo instance at [codeberg](https://codeberg.org) looks to be production ready they have forgejo actions and [static pages](#host-static-pages-site).
+What else can you ask for?

+I want to migrate everything from github to their server...
+Let's see how soon I manage to do it xD.

 # History

 In October 2022 the domains and trademark of Gitea were transferred to a for-profit company without knowledge or approval of the community.
 Despite [writing an open letter](https://gitea-open-letter.coding.social/), the takeover was later confirmed.
 The goal of Forgejo is to continue developing the code with a healthy democratic governance.